michelole/randtest/README.md

 * *Functional Programming*: Passing functions to arguments of `randtest()`, i.e. `mct` and `tstat` (see below).
 The former allows passing a user-defined function for the measure of central tendency computed in the test statistic (default: `statistics.mean`).
 The latter permits passing a user-defined function for the computation of the test statistic.
-By default, the difference between measures is computed: `mct(data_group_a) - mct(data_group_b)`).
+By default, the difference between measures is computed: `mct(data_group_a) - mct(data_group_b)`.

 * *Object-Oriented Programming (OOP)*: The `randtest()` function, for example, returns an instance of the class `randtest.base.RandTestResult`, holding all relevant information of the test result.

 * *Generators*: The proper use of Python generators allows for a scalable and memory efficient implementation (i.e., results are processed as they come in).
-*Note*: If a user-defined function is passsed to `mct`, it requires handing a generator object.
+*Note*: If a user-defined function is passed to `mct`, it requires handing a generator object.

 * *Multiprocessing*: Using the `num_jobs` argument permits carrying out the computation over multiple CPUs.
 *Note*: Because of it, `randtest()` must be executed below `if __name__ == '__main__':` if a user-defined function is passed to `mct` or `tstat`.

+* *Command line interface (CLI)*: Setting up entry points to make functionality available on the CLI.

 ## Basic example